3 Fashion AI Tools Solving Your Personal Style Woes

 Best For Styling: Cladwell

-Since Clueless debuted in 1995, we’ve all wondered if we’d ever get to replicate the mesmerizing styling tool from Cher Horowitz’s closet.
+Since Clueless debuted in 1995, we’ve all wondered if we’d ever get to replicate the mesmerising styling tool from Cher Horowitz’s closet.
 Cladwell is the closest we’ve ever gotten.
-The styling platform includes a ChatGPT-powered tool that allows users to catalog their wardrobe and use prompts to get tailored styling recommendations with their own clothes.
+The styling platform includes a ChatGPT-powered tool that allows users to catalogue their wardrobes and use prompts to get tailored styling recommendations with their own clothes.

-Currently, the Cladwell app is free with premium features available for $7.99 a month.
+Currently, the Cladwell app is free with premium features available for $7.99 USD per month.

 AdvertisementADVERTISEMENT